Here we are—you, me, Wix, and Printful.

 Rate by Product—specific rates for groups of products

 You can also offer hand delivery or let customers pick up their orders in person, but these two options don’t work with Printful products.

 The Wix and Printful integration support Flat Rate shipping only.
 You may end up covering the shipping cost difference, because rates on Wix’s end may not match Printful’s shipping rates.

 I recommend you choose the Free Shipping setting.
 Why?

 The Free Shipping setting is the easiest to set up.
 Plus, free shipping is a major selling point!
 To set up free shipping, select Free Shipping from the dropdown in the Shipping Calculation block and save your settings.

-Even though your customers won’t be charged for shipping, you still have to make up for the costs because Printful will charge you.
+Even though your customers won’t be charged for shipping, you still have to make up for the cost because Printful will charge you.
 Figure out how to work the shipping costs into your product pricing so you don’t lose money.
-You can calculate the average shipping rate from all the Printful shipping regions or just the regions where most of your orders ship out (the US and Australia, for example).
+You can calculate the average shipping rate from all Printful shipping regions or just the regions where most of your orders ship out (the US and Australia, for example).
 Then include that average shipping cost in your product’s price and you’re done!

 If you want to set up shipping rates for your products, go with the Rate by Weight setting.
 Read more about the setup from this article about matching Printful shipping rates to Wix Stores.

 Next, our training journey continues with Wix Premium plans.
 Specifically, which plan you’ll need to sell with Wix Stores.